 Our curriculum emphasizes journalism excellence, multimedia storytelling, ethics and professional behavior, audience understanding, research, quantitative literacy, visual literacy, and creativity.
 The Bachelor of Science in journalism (BSJ) degree program develops well-rounded students who are broadly educated, knowledgeable about diverse cultures and engaged in global issues.
 Journalism students take about one-third of their courses in the journalism program (which includes a track in public relations); the other two-thirds are in the liberal arts and sciences.

-NU-Q’s valuable “learn-by-doing” philosophy extends beyond the traditional classroom to real-world training and immersion experiences.
-In a sophomore-year course, for instance, Northwestern University in Qatar students report from locations beyond the Education City campus.
+Medill’s valuable “learn by doing” philosophy extends beyond the traditional classroom to real-world training and immersion experiences.
 During their junior year, students participate in the Journalism Residency, an academic internship that gives them invaluable real-world experience and networking potential within a media company.
-They receive course credit for working alongside professional mentors in a newspaper, magazine, broadcast station, online news operation, or public relations agency.
+They receive course credit for working alongside professional mentors at newspapers, magazines, broadcast and online news operations, or public relations agencies.

-Many graduates of the journalism program ﬁnd rewarding careers in print, broadcast or online journalism; public relations; digital communications; or related ﬁelds directly after graduation.
+Many graduates of the journalism program ﬁnd rewarding careers in print, broadcast or online journalism, public relations, or related ﬁelds directly after graduation.

 NU-Q's faculty members have experience in print, broadcast and mutimedia journalism.
 Learn about their professional accomplishments and find contact information.